ResearchComputing/Documentation/docs/software/python.md

 # Using Python with Anaconda

-To support the diverse python workflows high levels of customization Research Computing users require, [Anaconda](http://anaconda.com) is installed on the CURC system.
+To support the diverse python workflows and high levels of customization Research Computing users require, [Anaconda](http://anaconda.com) is installed on the CURC system.
 Anaconda is an open-source _python_ and _R_ distribution that uses the _conda_ package manager to easily install software and packages.
 The following documentation describes how to activate the CURC Anaconda distribution and our default environments, as well as how to create and activate your own custom Anaconda environments.
 Additional documentation on the [CURC JupyterHub](../gateways/jupyterhub.md) is available for users desiring to interact with their custom environments via [Jupyter notebooks](https://jupyter.org).

 ## Using the CURC Anaconda environment